 Students that are enrolled as of the census date will not be eligible for financial aid for any classes that are dropped or abandoned prior to the census date.
 Students that are actively enrolled in less than six eligible credits as of the census date will typically not be eligible for federal student loans for that term.

 Students that begin attendance during a term and fully withdraw from college prior to the census date may be eligible for limited post-withdrawal disbursements in accordance with federal and state regulations.

 Late registration for modular classes after the census date will never be considered a valid extenuating circumstance.
-Students that register for late starting modular classes after the census date will not be eligible for additional Federal and/or State grant funds, but may be eligible for federal student loans upon request.
+Students that register for late starting modular classes, or classes offered during an accelerated session, after the census date will not be eligible for additional federal Pell grant funds but may be eligible for additional state grant funds or federal student loans.